maribelcuizon/exercise/sample.md

-Git and GitHub are used for version control.
+Git and GitHub are used for version controls.

 Git manages your files.

 GitHub hosts your files.